svgeesus/EuroMPE/Duophonic/pitch-dac.md

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.

 AD5781 datasheet uses AD8676 (AD8676BRZ $6.89/1) dual op-amp for Vref buffers, which is 12uV typ 50uV max Vos, 2nA Ibias, very low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
-Low input bias is specifically needed to achieve the rated performance.
+Low input bias is _specifically needed_ to achieve the rated performance.

-OPA2197ID (OPA2197ID $2.97/1) dual is 25uV typ 100uV max Vos, 5nA Ibias so twice as bad at half the price.
+_OPA2197ID_ (OPA2197ID $2.97/1) dual is 25uV typ 100uV max Vos, 5nA Ibias so twice as bad at half the price.
+(Quad OPA4197ID, got 10 May 2020)

-OPA2186 another (OPA2186DR $2.22/10 newer, more available) option.
+**OPA2186D** another (OPA2186DR $2.22/10 newer, more available) option.
 1μV/10μV Vos as it is chopper stabilized.
-4.8 max nA over temp, 55pA @25C.
-Check slew rate 0.35 V/μs is ok for slew limiter, if used.
+4.8 max nA Ibias over temp, 55pA @25C.
+Check **slew rate 0.35 V/μs** is ok for slew limiter, if used.
 Quad version has 4x worse Vos.
 The maximum power supply voltage for the OPAx186 is 24 V (±12 V).
 (Abs Max 26V)

-OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) a bit expensive
+OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) quad a bit expensive

 DAC input resistance is highly code-dependent.
 For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.